 Esther Captain, senior researcher at KITLV.

-The book discussion will be streamed on the public KITLV Facebook page.
-It is possible to watch the discussion afterwards on our facebook page.
+The webinar will be live streamed on the public KITLV Facebook page.

 Changing shift at the Lago Refinery on Aruba, 1944.
 Thousands of single, itinerant men arrived to staff and protect the oil refineries on Aruba and Curaçao in the 1940s.
 Credit: Photograph by Nelson Morris (Standard Oil Company of New Jersey), April-May 1944.
 LAGO Picture Collection, Deparatamento Arubiana-Caribiana, Bibilioteca Nacional Aruba.